 Bethesda has confirmed that it is updating its current engine, which has been used to make The Elder Scrolls 4: Oblivion, Fallout 3, Skyrim and even Fallout 4.

 As we all know, the engine used for those games is... janky at best.
 It is riddled with numerous animation issues and there is something off about all the character designs and movements.

-Todd Howard spoke about the engine after the announcement of the Microsoft merger, saying "it's led to our largest engine overhaul since Oblivion, with all new technologies powering our first new IP in 25 years, Starfield, as well as The Elder Scrolls 6."
+Todd Howard spoke about the engine after the announcement of the Microsoft merger in 2021, saying "it's led to our largest engine overhaul since Oblivion, with all new technologies powering our first new IP in 25 years, Starfield, as well as The Elder Scrolls 6."

 As you might expect, there's no information about what the next Fallout game will play like.

 It stands to reason, like any good sequel, it will use the previous features from Fallout 4 and build upon them, taking what worked and adapting it while scrapping things that didn't resonate with players.